Jmannn/ThoughtIt0.2/README.md

 ### Install
 -Clone the repo and import the project into Android Studio.
 -Deploy the project onto an emulator or hardware device.
+## Testing
+To test this app, it is recomended that you have hardware or an emulator set up.
+Some of these tests can be run purely on the Java Virtual Machine and are quick to run.
+The rest, however, are instrumented and therefore must be run on Android OS.